 The dental implant procedure process is as follows:

-The advantages of implants include:
+Potential disadvantages and risks of implants include:

 Maintaining healthy oral hygiene with dental implants is critical to prevent significant wear and health issues.

 Maintaining good oral hygiene for implants includes: